StyleFusion360: View-Consistent Head Stylization via Adaptive Style Modulation: Introduction

-Comprehensive experiments on FFHQ and RenderMe360 demonstrate that DiffStyle360 achieves superior style fidelity, high-quality, and multi-view consistency compared to state-of-the-art GAN- and diffusion-based stylization methods, while also faithfully preserving fine details and accessories such as hats and glasses as shown in Fig. \ref{fig:teaser}.
-Our work establishes a new paradigm for 3D head stylization by harnessing the generative strength of diffusion models with efficient style adaptation.
+Comprehensive experiments on FFHQ and RenderMe360 demonstrate that StyleFusion360 achieves superior style fidelity, high-quality, and multi-view consistency compared to state-of-the-art GAN- and diffusion-based stylization methods, while also faithfully preserving fine details and accessories such as hats and glasses as shown in Fig. \ref{fig:teaser}.
+Our results demonstrate the effectiveness of combining 3D-aware diffusion with controllable style adaptation for high-quality 3D head stylization.